openhab/openhab-addons/bundles/org.openhab.binding.mercedesme/README.md

 | Thing           | `hybrid`      | Fuel vehicle with supporting electric engine    |
 | Thing           | `bev`         | Battery electric vehicle                        |

+## Discovery

+The MercedesMe binding is based on the API of the Smartphone App.
+You have an account which connects to one or more vehicles.
+Setup the MercedesMe Account Bridge with your EMail address used in Smartphone App.
+After successful authorization your attached vehicles are found automatically.
+Manual Discovery not necessary!

 ## Bridge Configuration

 Bridge needs configuration in order to connect properly to your Mercedes Me Account.